Roméo Lavia: International career

-Born in Belgium, Lavia is of Ghanaian descent.
+Born in Belgium, to Ghanaian Dad and Congolese mom.
 In 2019, he played one official game for the Belgium U15 youth team and also one for the Belgium U16 in which he scored once.
-He has since played a lot of friendlies in which he is often team captain.

 On 17 March 2023, he received his first call-up to the Belgian senior national team by manager Domenico Tedesco, for the UEFA Euro 2024 qualifying match against Sweden and the friendly against Germany.
+On 28 March, Lavia made his debut for Belgium as a substitute in the 3–2 win against Germany.